opensourcemaintenancefee/web/src/content/docs/consumers/faq.md

 ### Q: What if I don't want to pay the Maintenance Fee?

 That's fine.
 You can download the project's source code and follow the Open Source license for the software.

 Do not open issues.
 Do not ask questions.
 Do not download releases.
+Do not reference packages via a package manager.
+Do not use anything other than the source code released under the Open Source license.

-However, if you find yourself returning to check on issues or review answers to questions others ask, you are still _using_ the project and need to pay the Maintenance Fee.
+Also, if you choose to not may the Maintenance Fee, but find yourself returning to check on the status of issues or review answers to questions others ask, you are still _using_ the project and need to pay the Maintenance Fee.

 ### Q: I paid the fee, why aren't the maintainers fixing my bugs and answering my questions now?